dewarian/Dating-Shreks/frontend/week1.md

 ### Feelings with the exercise
 I had to search a lot online and in the end i didn't do it all by myself because I found it too hard too do.
 I hope you will understeand and I hope I will get some explanation with it.
+I used (this)[https://github.com/briennakh/javascript-practice/blob/master/eloquent-javascript/13.2.%20Elements%20by%20tag%20name.html] source for further information.